dkoster95/PelicanSwift/README.md

 No Package manager? no problem, you can use Pelican as a git submodule

+## Swift Package Manager
+QuickHatch has support for SPM, you just need to go to Xcode in the menu File/Swift Packages/Add package dependency and you select the version of Pelican.

 #### Embedded Framework

 - Open up Terminal, `cd` into your top-level project directory, and run the following command "if" your project is not initialized as a git repository: